EL-Sehsah/fintrack-/README.md

 ## Why?
 Most finance apps require signups or sell your data.
 FinTrack gives you full control over your financial data.
+Clone and open Fintrak.html to start tracking your finances in 10 seconds!